Early Stopping for Deep Image Prior: Appendix

+Our default setup for all experiments is as follows.
+Our DIP model is the original from~\cite{ulyanov2018deep}; the optimizer is ADAM with a learning rate $0.01$.
+For all other models, we use their default architectures, optimizers, and hyperparameters.
+For ES-WMV, the default window size $W= 100$, and the patience number $P = 1000$.
+We use both PSNR and SSIM to access the reconstruction quality and report PSNR and SSIM gaps (the difference between our detected and peak numbers) as an indicator of our detection performance. \textbf{For most experiments, we repeat the experiments $3$ times to report the mean and standard deviation}; when not, we explain why.

-\paragraph{Noise generation} Following the noise generation rules of \cite{hendrycks2019robustness}\footnote{ \url{https://github.com/hendrycks/robustness}}, we simulate four kinds of noise and three intensity levels for each noise type.
-The detailed information is as follows. \begin{itemize}[leftmargin=4em] \itemsep{0em} \item \textbf{Gaussian noise:} $0$ mean additive Gaussian noise with variance $0.12$, $0.18$, and $0.26$ for low, medium, and high noise levels, respectively; \item \textbf{Impulse noise:} also known as salt-and-pepper noise, replacing each pixel with probability $p \in [0, 1]$ into white or black pixel with half chance each.
-Low, medium, and high noise levels correspond to $p = 0.3, 0.5, 0.7$, respectively; \item \textbf{Speckle noise:} for each pixel $x \in [0, 1]$, the noisy pixel is $x\paren{1+\eps}$, where $\eps$ is 0-mean Gaussian with a variance level $0.20$, $0.35$, $0.45$ for low, medium, and high noise levels, respectively; \item \textbf{Shot noise:} also known as Poisson noise.
-For each pixel $x \in [0, 1]$, the noisy pixel is Poisson distributed with rate $\lambda x$, where $\lambda$ is $25, 12, 5$ for low, medium, and high noise levels, respectively. \end{itemize}
+\paragraph{Noise generation} Following the noise generation rules of \cite{hendrycks2019robustness}\footnote{\url{https://github.com/hendrycks/robustness}}, we simulate four types of noise and three intensity levels for each type of noise.
+The detailed information is as follows. \textbf{Gaussian noise:} $0$ mean additive Gaussian noise with variance $0.12$, $0.18$ and $0.26$ for low, medium and high noise levels, respectively; \textbf{Impulse noise:} also known as salt-and-pepper noise, replacing each pixel with probability $p \in [0, 1]$ in a white or black pixel with half chance each.
+Low, medium and high noise levels correspond to $p = 0.3, 0.5, 0.7$, respectively; \textbf{Speckle noise:} for each pixel $x \in [0, 1]$, the noisy pixel is $x\paren{1+\epss}$, where $\epss$ is zero-mean Gaussian with a variance level $0.20$, $0.35$, $0.45$ for low, medium, and high noise levels, respectively; \textbf{Shot noise:} also known as Poisson noise.
+For each pixel, $x \in [0, 1]$, the noisy pixel is Poisson distributed with the rate $\lambda x$, where $\lambda$ is $25, 12, 5$ for low, medium, and high noise levels, respectively.